liao961120/gloss-search-backend/README-en.md

 After this setup, you can start the program with the steps below (as long as you keep the locations of the folders constant, you won't have to repeat the steps mentioned above the next time you start the program):

-1. Open the terminal and execute `run_app.py` with the command below:
+1. Open the terminal and execute `run_app.py` with one of the command below (depends on your os):

     ```bash
     python run_app.py    # if you're on Windows